mmenegoz/climate_HMA_course/README.md

 - [cartopy](https://scitools.org.uk/cartopy/docs/latest/): replace basemap, back-end for map projections
 - [proplot](https://proplot.readthedocs.io/en/stable/): a lightweight matplotlib wrapper for making beautiful, publication-quality graphics (still in development)

-Check the Environment section at the end of this README if you want to know more about the environment and/or to install it on your local machine.

-2. Script

-HMA_climate_trends.ipynb is a basic script from which you can start working on the CRU data with python libraries.

-3. Environment

-Note that we will be working with an already pre-installed environment with binder.
-If you want to install the same environment on your machine, you can do it directly by typing the command conda env create -f environment.yml using the environment file environment.yml from this repository.
+If you want to install an environment on your machine, you can do it directly by typing the command conda env create -f environment_2023.yml (or alternatively with mamba) using the environment file environment_2023.yml from this repository.
 You need to have Anaconda or Minconda already pre-installed on your machine.
-If not, for Linux users, you can check this (steps 2, 3, and 4; the rest is to install it on a server — to adapt for non-Linux machines): https://mickaellalande.github.io/post/tutorial/how-to-install-jupyter-notebook-on-a-server/.
 For managing your conda environments always come back to the official documentation: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file.

 The package versions can be found in the environment.yml file.
 Be careful if you want to upgrade this environment, because there are often conflicts between some packages (e.g., version 0.6.4 of proplot does not work with version 3.3 of matplotlib, or cartopy does not work with the latest version 3.9 of python... but this can have already evolved at the time of this session).
 Be particularly careful with Proplot which is a package under development and which evolves very quickly, including changes of syntax, thus refer to version 0.6.4 for these practical works: https://proplot.readthedocs.io/en/v0.6.4/.